 The DC cables are buried in a safe corridor beneath the San Francisco Bay and away from existing AC cables.
 This critical power transmission infrastructure project is capable of providing more than 40% of the power needs for the City of San Francisco.

 Cupertino Electric served as prime contractor on the project and installed the AC and DC yards at the Pittsburg and San Francisco sites, the reactor yards, the transformers and the converter hall, as well as provided and installed all structural steel, bus work and insulators.

 CEI's scope of work included:

-Following completion of the project, Cupertino served in a consulting role to provide additional post-construction maintenance and operations services to Siemens.
+Following the completion of the project, Cupertino Electric has served in a consulting role to provide additional post-construction maintenance and operations services at the site.